-When monthly schedules do not match the yearly schedule, a short term UIOLI mechanism is applied.
-Thanks to the short term capacity allocation and the UIOLI mechanism, contractual congestion and capacity hoarding is lessened.
+When monthly schedules do not match the yearly schedule, a short term UIOLI mechanism is applied Thanks to the short term capacity allocation and the UIOLI mechanism, contractual congestion and capacity hoarding is diminished.

 There are no capacity rights available to trade on a secondary market.
 All capacity is allocated on the primary market.
-Since there is only one user of the terminal, booked capacity is not published according to the three minus one rule.
+Since there is only one user in the terminal, booked capacity is not published according to minus three rule.

 All capacity allocated in a monthly schedule is binding and if a shipper surrenders a slot booked at that stage he must pay a penalty for that.
-The spot cargos are accepted depending on the LNG terminal availability and the LSO should make an effort to fulfil any shipper's request.
+The spots cargoes are accepted depending on the LNG terminal availability and the LSO should make an effort to fulfil any shipper's request.

-In cases where a shipper surrenders a slot on short notice (less than a month) the LSO should facilitate access to other shippers, who have manifested interest in those specific slots.
-Until now, these have not been made publicly available to potential terminal users, on a web platform, short term forecasts (slots) for the Sines LNG terminal, based on the three minus one rule.
+In cases where a shipper surrenders a slot on short notice (less than a month) the LSO should facilitate access to other shippers, who have manifested interest on those specific slots.
+Until now, these were not made publicly available to potential terminal users, on a web platform, short term forecasts (slots) for the Sines LNG terminal, based on the minus three rule.

-The acceptance of spot cargos in Sines LNG terminal depends on the same preconditions as any other service in that infrastructure, including a usage contract and a compatibility assessment of the tanker with the LNG terminal.
+The acceptance of spot cargoes in Sines LNG terminal depends on the same preconditions as any other service in that infrastructure, including a usage contract and a compatibility assessment of the tanker with the LNG terminal.
 All preconditions are made public on the LSO web page.

-The tariffs applied to the LNG terminal distinguish short term and long term usage, and the shippers may choose the tariff scheme that fits their usage profile more accurately.
+The tariffs applied to the LNG terminal distinguish short term and long term usage, and the shippers may choose the tariff scheme that fits better their usage profile

 Terminal Storage capacity m3 Emission capacity bcm/year Number of active shippers Available primary capacity to contract?
-Regasific ation use ratio (% 2010) Services offered Applied CAM Applied CMP Sines 240.000 5,25 2 Yes 73% Base product: slots, unloading, temporary storage and send-out Annual short term allocation by OSP.
+Regasific ation use ratio (% 2009) Services offered Applied CAM Applied CMP Sines 240.000 7,8 2 Yes 54 Base product: slots, unloading, temporary storage and send-out Annual short term allocation by OSP.
 Capacity is reassigned each month.
-Hazards on potential contractual congestion and capacity hoarding are diminished moving from annual assignation to monthly operation.
+Hazards on potential contractual congestion and capacity hoarding are disminished moving from annual assignation to monthly operation.
 Application of UIOLI mechanisms over the annual unused capacity.